birhan-data/data-public/Health facility deliveries in Birhan/README.md

 # README
-This directory contains analysis code for the paper entitled "Estimates and determinants of health facility delivery in the Birhan maternal and child health cohort study, 2018–2020, Amhara region, Ethiopia." to define variables, create categories and perform regression analyses are in stata.
+This directory contains analysis code for the paper entitled "Estimates and determinants of health facility delivery in the Birhan maternal and child health cohort study, 2018–2020, Amhara region, Ethiopia." to define variables, create categories and perform regression analyses in Stata.

 Data used for this analysis will be available in the public repository https://dataverse.harvard.edu/dataverse/haset.
 Data use is governed by the Birhan Data Access Committee (DAC) and follows Birhan’s data sharing policy.
 Datasets will be provided with deidentified data to maintain confidentiality of study participants.